retaildevcrews/ngsa-asb/docs/Automation-Observability.md

 TODO: how to use data from log analytics for troublehooting, with example queries

-### Grafana Dashboard

-TODO: how the grafana dashboard is setup with flux, including how to add to different clusters

-### Troubleshooting with Grafana Dashboard

-TODO: how to use grafana dashboard for troubleshooting

-### Fixing issues

-TODO: how to potentially resolve specific issues. eg: manually start resource that was not restarted

-## TODO: plan notes

-TODO: plan is to address these points in the designs, docs, and implementation

-implementation

-- what assumptions are being made about the environment during implementation?
-  - TODO: incorporate into prereq section of docs
-  - These resources already exist
-    - Automation Account
-    - Runbooks
-    - Log Analytics
-    - Action Group
-    - Grafana
-  - point to documentation there the resources are there
 - which log analytics?
   - dev hub log analytics
   - automation account has multiple runbooks that span hub/spoke and dev/preprod resources